celestialtaha/InferSent/README.md

 # InferSent

+FaceBook's InferSent Implemetation and Improvement using Keras framework

 ![image](https://github.com/tahasamavati/InferSent/blob/main/results.png)

-FaceBook's InferSent Implemetation and Improvement In Keras

 Best Performing model is ESIM-FastText
 There is no significant difference between using Glove or FastText Embeddings